Heroic Old-School Roleplaying

 When reality is altered this way, it’s called magic, and the characters who can do it are known as spellcasters.

-Each spellcasting class has an associated type of magic: arcane, divine, eldritch, or psychic.
+Each spellcasting class is associated with a certain type of magic: arcane, divine, eldritch, or psionic.

 Memorizing Spells

-- A character’s level determines how many spells they can memorize at one time.
+- A character’s class and level determine how many spells they can memorize at one time.

 - The same spell may be memorized more than once, if the character can memorize more than one spell of that level.